bretdavidson/shallow-dive-deep-learning-dlf2018/index.md

 ???
 The second opportunity for libraries is supporting researchers through deep learning consultations and research sprints.

-We can help bootstrap researchers looking to get started with applying deep learning techniques to their research projects.

 ---
 # Snowflake Classification